obvonage/deved-platform/content/blog/en/what-can-i-do-with-mms.md

 The best way to demonstrate using the Vonage Message API to send MMS messages is to walk through an example application.

 I don't have any products to promote via MMS, but I do love [xkcd comics](https://xkcd.com/), so I used the [Vonage Ruby SDK](#) to build a small Ruby application that sends a daily MMS message containing a random comic from xkcd.
-If you're not a Rubyist though, you could use one of our other [Server SDKs](https://developer.vonage.com/tools), or work with the Messages API directly, to implement something similar.
+If you're not a Rubyist, though, you could use one of our other [Server SDKs](https://developer.vonage.com/tools), or work with the Messages API directly, to implement something similar.

 My Ruby app does two things: